Aditya-Giri1234/JetDriveApiDemo/README.md

    - Click on **Create Credentials** and choose **OAuth 2.0 Client IDs**.
    - Add your app's **Package Name** and **SHA1 Key** in the credentials configuration.

+4. **Set Up OAuth Consent Screen**:
+   - Go to **API & Services > OAuth consent screen**.
+   - Add the email address of test users (e.g., the email you use to log in from the app).
+   - Save and proceed to use the API in your application.

 ---

 ### Android-Side Setup